Livestock43/ESP-Only---Livestock43-x-hrt--/README.md

 -Download the loader

-Place loader in extensions > enable developer mode > Enjoy!
+-Enable Developer Mode > Place the loader in extensions > Enjoy!

 (Livestock43 x hrt)